 Plains bison calves, Old Man on His Back, SK (Photo by Don Getty)

-Old Man on His Back is part of the semi-arid mixed grass prairie area.
-It is an excellent example of our remaining mixed prairie grassland, which originally spanned two provinces and five states and more than 160 million acres).
+Old Man on His Back is part of the semi-arid mixed-grass prairie area.
+It is an excellent example of our remaining mixed prairie grassland, which originally spanned two provinces and five states and more than 65 million hectares (160 million acres).
 Most of the mixed-grass prairie disappeared quickly with settlement and conversion to croplands.

 Today, about 30 per cent remains near Cypress Hills and along the Frenchman River Valley.
 Dry prairie landscape is under great threat of cultivation in southwestern Saskatchewan.
 Fortunately, this property is surrounded on three sides by federally and provincially owned community pasture, forming a large block of intact native prairie.

 Come visit us!

 An interpretive centre on the property helps NCC share this rich natural and cultural heritage.
 The centre also promotes residents' and visitors' awareness and value of this area.
-Visitors enjoy a rare opportunity to see the prairie in its ageless beauty, complete with a conservation herd of plains bison.
+Visitors can enjoy a rare opportunity to see the prairie in its ageless beauty, complete with a conservation herd of plains bison.
 The centre tells the story of the land, people and wildlife on the Northern Great Plains of southwest Saskatchewan.